BeeeOn/server/doc/mainpage.md

 command line or by editing `conf/testing-startup.ini`.

 The executable `beeeon-server` reads a startup configuration file and configuration files from `conf/config.d`.
-Then, the definition of the _main_ instance (of class LoopRunner) is searched, created and executed.
-All main application threads start via this main instance.
+Then, the definition of the _all_ instance (of class LoopRunner) is searched, created and executed.
+All main application threads start via this all instance.

 ## Integration tests